deepskies/DeepLensSBI/README.md

 The dependencies needed for training the model are provided in requirements.txt

 To train a BNN model, see the script in src/12_param_BNN.py as an example of how to train a 12-parameter BNN.
+This script can be adapted for training a 1- or 5-parameter model.

 To train a NPE model, run